livewire/livewire/docs/validation.md

 }
 ```

-As you can see, instead of listing out each property individually, we can retreive all the property values using the `->all()` method on the form object.
+As you can see, instead of listing out each property individually, we can retrieve all the property values using the `->all()` method on the form object.

 Also, when referencing the property names in the template, you must prepend `form.` to each instance: